deegha/noon/README.md

 - run `npm start` to start the project in localhost port 3000

 #### Troubleshooting
-- If you are facing node sass issue, make sure you are running in node v12.16.1 (npm v6.13.4)
+- If you are facing node sass issues, make sure you are running in node v12.16.1 (npm v6.13.4)
 - If you must run the backend locally, (you do not have to do this as this is already hosted and the frontend is using the specific base URL)
   - setup firebase emulator
   - navigate to functions folder `cd functions`